transitland/www-transit-land/_posts/2017-01-21-transit-connections-to-swiss-mountains.md

 isThereTitle: true
 title: Swiss transit journey planners can guide you to the top of any mountain
 ---
-### Follow me from Zurich to the top of Mount Rigi
+### Follow my route on transit from Zurich to the top of Mount Rigi

 #### by [Steven Vance](http://stevencanplan.com)